giovannifarina/lassi-lab-2-hello-rails/Part4.md

 end
 ```

-This second step is necessary because Heroku is set up in such a way
-that the `sqlite3` gem simply won't work, so we have to make sure it
+This second step is necessary because many cloud hosting services are set up in such a way that the `sqlite3` gem simply won't work, so we have to make sure it
 is _only_ loaded in development and test environments but _not_ production.

 As always when you modify your Gemfile, re-run `bundle install` and